TraceRcoin/minerpool/README.md

 ## License

-Released under the terms of the MIT license.
+Released under the terms of the TFX Token license.